Pubs in Southern England

 The Trout Inn in Wolvercote (Oxford)

-Of course, there are infinitely many other pubs and the herein are intended to represent only a few examples.
+Of course, there are an infinite number of other pubs and the ones mentioned here are just a few examples.

 How useful was this post?